Conference of Socialist Economists: History

 CSE's origins lie in the general upsurge in socialist politics in the United Kingdom in the 1960s spurred by disillusion with the Labour government of Harold Wilson, and more specifically in a corresponding dissatisfaction with orthodox economic theory.

 A first conference in January 1970 was attended by 75 people, mainly economists, who discussed papers on the capital controversy, the state of development economics, and the internationalisation of capital.
 A second conference in October of the same year attracted 125 participants (including 20 from abroad) and considered the economic role of the state in modern capitalism.

 This event proved to be the founding conference, deciding to set up CSE as a permanent organisation, to organise a further conference on Britain and the EEC, and to investigate launching a journal.
 This further conference (December 1971) saw the launch of the Bulletin of the CSE, with the first issue containing four of the conference papers.
 The Bulletin was succeeded in 1977 by a refereed journal, Capital & Class, which continues to be published.

 Notwithstanding its name and history, both CSE and Capital & Class live up to the declared aim of being unconstrained by conventional academic subject divisions.
 Probably only a minority of CSE members are professional economists, and the journal's contents range over the whole of the social and human sciences.

 Common Sense was Journal of the Edinburgh Conference of Socialist Economists.

+John Holloway was a member of the conference.